 Recently resurrected, Jawbox are another of those ’90s post-hardcore bands (along with onetime label-mates Shudder To Think, Helmet, and others) to make a successful leap from an indie label to the majors.

 Not that they sold out.
-This single from their final, eponymous album is a prime example of their gift for songs which are accessible without any suggestion of trying to be.
+This single from their final, eponymous album is a prime example of their gift for songs that are accessible without any suggestion that they’re trying to be.
 Compare Mirrorful with, say, Grip from their very first album six years earlier and you’ll see what I mean.
 They were always naturally catchy.

-Jawbox released two albums on Dischord Records, before a move to Atlantic during the mid-90s alt rock boom.
-Singer and guitarist J. Robbins went on to form Burning Airlines (whose track Pacific 231 is transcribed here), as well as Channels and others.
-He has also produced records for bands including Shiner and Clutch.
-As of 2020, Jawbox are re-formed and actively touring.
+Jawbox released two albums on Dischord Records, before a move to Atlantic during the mid-90s alt rock gold rush.
+Singer and guitarist J. Robbins went on to form Burning Airlines, as well as Channels and others.
+He’s also an in-demand producer, working with bands including Shiner and Clutch.
+As of 2020, Jawbox are re-formed and touring internationally.

 Lesson